The-Back-Room/The-Back-Room.github.io/WindowsThemes.md

 permalink: /WindowsThemes
 ---

 We offer a variety of custom Windows Themes that you can download and install to enhance your desktop experience.
-Check them out via the following pages:
+These themes are designed to provide a unique aesthetic while maintaining usability.
+Each theme pack includes a set of wallpapers, color schemes, and other visual elements to transform the look and feel of your Windows environment.

 ## SFW Deskthemepacks